tauri-apps/tauri/.changes/cli-updater-errorr.md

 "@tauri-apps/cli": "patch:enhance"
 ---

-Add more context for errors during decoing secret and publick keys for signing updater artifacts.
+Add more context for errors when decoding secret and public keys for signing updater artifacts.